tchelidze/Locker.Api/README.md

 8. MongoDb as a persistance mechanism (surprisingly)
 9. [Unit Tests](https://github.com/tchelidze/Locker.Api/tree/master/test/Locker.UnitTests) for all main parts of the App
 10. Docker support
-11. Github Action for running the test via docker
+11. Github Action for running the test via docker and publishing image to docker hub

 # Wait a sec, why should i care ?